Connect with us

 Source: This is a family-friendly Lamborghini

-The cost of owning a Lamborghini goes beyond just the list price of the car.
-While the 7-figure price tag of a Lamborghini is obviously the biggest stumbling block to own one, the other costs that you incur when owning a Lamborghini are enough to make most regular people think twice about owning one, even if they can get the car for ‘free.’
+The cost of owning a Lamborghini goes beyond the car’s list price.
+While the 7-figure price tag of a Lamborghini is obviously the biggest stumbling block to owning one, the other costs that you incur when owning a Lamborghini are enough to make most regular people think twice about owning one, even if they can get the car for ‘free.’

-To own a car in Singapore, we typically have to look at five different cost components.
+To own a car in Singapore, we typically need to consider five cost components.

 #1 Annual Depreciation For Lamborghini